China April home prices quicken to 8-month high

 Average new home prices in 70 major cities grew 0.6% in April from a month earlier, the quickest pace since August 2020 and a notch up from a 0.5% gain in March, according to Reuters calculations based on data released by the National Bureau of Statistics.

-On a year-on-year basis, new home prices rose to an eight-month high of 4.8%, compared with 4.6% growth in March.
+On a year-on-year basis, growth in new home prices rose to an eight-month high of 4.8%, compared with 4.6% in March.

+Among those, Chongqing Municipality and Guangzhou city are top contributors to the strength.

+“Local governments have become more surgical in their management of the housing market, unlike previous sweeping crackdowns, thus home buying demand for living in or for investment in big cities hasn’t been fully crowded out,” said Lu Wenxi, chief analyst with property agency Centaline.

+With more smaller cities imposing tightening measures, the advantage of being in a “policy vacuum” had gone, and purchasing power had returned to bigger cities, he added.
+He also expected home prices in tier-1 and 2 cities to keep climbing, outperforming lower-tier towns.

 Real estate, a vital source of growth for China’s economy, has bounced back quickly from the COVID-19 crisis.
-But a relentless rise in home prices in big cities, which is now spilling over into nearby smaller ones, has raised concerns about financial risk and overheating.
+But a relentless rise in home prices in big cities, which is now spilling over into nearby smaller ones, has raised concerns about overheating.

-The month saw authorities in a dozen cities intensify their campaigns to drive speculators out of the property market, taking more targeted steps like capping prices set by developers and preventing some real estate agencies from setting excessively high second-hand home prices.
+The month saw authorities in a dozen cities intensify their campaigns to drive speculators out of the property market, using incremental tools rather than sweeping curbs.
+Local policies include capping prices set by developers and preventing some real estate agencies from setting excessively high second-hand home prices.

 The NBS data showed 62 cities reported monthly gains, unchanged from the tally in March.

+China’s leaders last month vowed to boost the supply of rental housing and affordable public housing, and prevent speculation in various property markets including school district homes.

+Separate NBS figures showed China’s real estate investment rose 21.6% in the first four months of the year, slowing from 25.6% in the first quarter, amid increased scrutiny of developers to prevent rampant debt growth.

-Reporting by Lusha Zhang and Ryan Woo; Editing by Sam Holmes, Christopher Cushing and Gerry Doyle
+Reporting by Lusha Zhang and Ryan Woo; Editing by Gerry Doyle and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.